Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 It was learning how to calm my nervous system, reduce my reactivity and sensitivity, learn to breathe calmly and effectively, and reconnect with my body in a more compassionate way.
 Meditation, which I found during a time of extreme personal challenge, became very powerful.

-• Pain becomes louder and more persistent when the nervous system feels unsafe.
-I developed the 3 S’s – Safety, Stability, and Strength – in that order
+I had learned that pain becomes more persistent when the nervous system feels unsafe, which is why I developed the 3 S’s: Safety, Stability, and Strength, always in that order.

-• It helps prepare the body for slow, mindful movements that improve control and proprioception.
+Perhaps most importantly for hypermobility, meditation helps prepare the nervous system for the slow, mindful movements that build genuine control and proprioception.”

 The EDS-Nervous System Connection